-• Third Line - The third line is the Group Internal Audit function, which provides independent assurance on the adequacy and effectiveness of the IHP Group's risk management, governance and internal controls.
-The Group Head of Internal Audit reports functionally to the Chairs of the IFAL ARC and the IHP ARC, and administratively to the IHP Group CEO.
+Third Line - The third line is the Group Internal Audit function, which provides independent assurance on the adequacy and effectiveness of the IHP Group's risk management, governance and internal controls.
+The Group Head of Internal Audit reports functionally to the Chairs of the IFAL ARC, ILUK ARC, ILInt ARC and IHP ARC, and administratively to the IHP Group CEO.

-Group Internal Audit performs regular audits and reviews across the business on the implementation and effectiveness of the IHP Group Risk Management Policy and Framework and internal controls.
+Group Internal Audit performs audits and reviews across the business on the implementation and effectiveness of the IHP Group Risk Management Policy and Framework and internal controls.
 The results of these audits are reported to the relevant ARCs.
-Where Group Internal Audit has reviewed the effectiveness of IFAL's risk management and internal controls, this is reported to the IFAL ARC.
-Any material findings identified are escalated to the IFAL Board if appropriate.
-The Boards are satisfied that Group Internal Audit provides sufficient assurance about the IHP Group Risk Management Policy and Framework and internal controls.
+Where Group Internal Audit has reviewed the effectiveness of IFAL's risk management and internal controls, this is reported to the IFAL ARC and any material findings identified are escalated to the IFAL Board if appropriate.
+The Boards are satisfied that Group Internal Audit provides sufficient assurance about the effectiveness of the IHP Group Risk Management Policy and Framework and internal controls.